Conor Cooney: Mary Immaculate College

-St Thomas's
+St Thomas'

 Minor and under-21

-Cooney joined the St Thomas's club at a young age and played in all grades at juvenile and underage levels.
-On 2 November 2008, he was at left corner-forward when St Thomas's faced Athenry in the Galway Minor A Championship final.
+Cooney joined the St Thomas' club at a young age and played in all grades at juvenile and underage levels.
+On 2 November 2008, he was at left corner-forward when St Thomas' faced Athenry in the Galway Minor A Championship final.
 Cooney scored two points from play in the 2-17 to 2-10 victory.

 Cooney subsequently progressed onto the club's under-21 team.
-On 5 May 2013, he claimed an under-21 championship winners' medal after St Thomas's 1-10 to 0-11 defeat of Tynagh-Abbey/Duniry in the final.
+On 5 May 2013, he claimed an under-21 championship winners' medal after St Thomas' 1-10 to 0-11 defeat of Tynagh-Abbey/Duniry in the final.

 Senior

-On 18 November 2012, Cooney lined out at centre-forward when St Thomas's faced Loughrea in their very first county final.
+On 18 November 2012, Cooney lined out at centre-forward when St Thomas' faced Loughrea in their very first county final.
 He scored four points, including two frees, and claimed a winners' medal after the 3-11 to 2-11 victory.
-On 17 March 2013, Cooney was again selected at centre-forward when St Thomas's qualified for an All-Ireland final appearance against Kilcormac/Killoughey.
+On 17 March 2013, Cooney was again selected at centre-forward when St Thomas' qualified for an All-Ireland final appearance against Kilcormac/Killoughey.
 He top-scored for the team with five points and collected an All-Ireland medal after the 1-09 to 1-07 victory.

 On 16 October 2016, Cooney lined out at right wing-forward in his second Galway Championship final.
 Her scored six points overall and collected a second winners' medal after the 1-11 to 0-10 defeat of Gort.

 Cooney captained the team from full-forward when lined out in his third county final on 18 November 2018.
 He scored 1-01 from play and claimed a third winners' medal following a 2-13 to 0-10 defeat of Liam Mellows.

-St Thomas's qualified for a second successive final on 10 November 2019, with Cooney once again captaining the team from full-forward.
+St Thomas' qualified for a second successive final on 10 November 2019, with Cooney once again captaining the team from full-forward.
 He was held scoreless throughout but ended the game with a fourth winners' medal after the 1-13 to 0-14 defeat of Liam Mellows.